 It wasn’t long before it was time for a new type of adventure.
 Heidi and her partner decided to move back to Australia, get married, and have a family.
 Landing in Byron Bay, Heidi began to ponder her next career move.

 She still wanted her work to be meaningful and in service of others – but she wanted to do it in a completely new way.
-She also wanted her work to fit her life as a new mom.
+Also, she wanted her work to fit her life as a new mom.
 She reflected, “I eventually decided I wanted to spend my hours working, facilitating the big day for people happily in love.”
-So she resolved to start her own business as a celebrant, helping people with not only weddings, but also baby namings, renewal of vows and other ceremonies for transitional and significant moments in people’s lives.
+So she resolved to start her own business as a celebrant, helping people with not only weddings but also baby namings, renewal of vows, and other ceremonies for transitional and significant moments in people’s lives.

 Establishing herself as a celebrant wasn’t easy.
 She recalled, “I knew nothing about running a small business and had to learn everything from scratch.
 Also, Byron Bay is a wedding destination where many want to elope or get married.
 There are around 200 celebrants just in our postcode here!”

 Still, a lack of experience and the presence of competition didn’t deter Heidi – she was determined to make a name for herself.
 “I got my first couple of weddings from friends and friends of friends who were getting married,” she told us.
 “At first, I started charging not very much to get my foot in the door.
 And then it’s just been perseverance.”

 Still, while her love of officiating couples’ big day began to grow, she didn’t love the admin side of running her business.
 “My eyes glaze over when anyone talks to me about finances, taxes, invoicing, and accounting,” she laughed.
 “That’s why I genuinely love Invoice2go.
 It was really user-friendly and so easy to set up.
 And all of a sudden, my Word document morphed into this professional-looking invoice.
 And I thought, ‘How clever am I?'”